NhanPhamThanh-IT/NhanPhamThanh-IT/README.md

 - 🔭 I’m currently working on [something cool](https://example.com) – always building and learning.
 - 🌱 I’m currently diving deep into **Machine Learning**, **Deep Learning**, and **LLM fine-tuning**.
 - 🤝 I’m open to collaboration and looking for support with [an exciting project](https://example.com).
-- 👨‍💻 You can explore all of my work at: [github.com/NhanPhamThanh-IT](https://github.com/NhanPhamThanh-IT/NhanPhamThanh-IT)
+- 👨‍💻 You can explore all of my work at: [My Repositories](https://github.com/NhanPhamThanh-IT/NhanPhamThanh-IT)
 - 💬 Ask me about anything related to **AI**, **Fullstack Development**, or just tech in general.
 - 📫 Reach me via email: **ptnhanit230104@gmail.com**